gitlocalize/docs/how_to_contribute.md

 # How to Contribute to Projects

-Want to contribute to projects on GitLocalize but don't know how to?
+Do you want to contribute to projects on GitLocalize, but you don't know how to?
 Follow these simple steps and you'll be contributing in no time!

 ## 1. Find a Project